corecommit/Kod/README.md

 ## What it is

-Pyre is a self-contained coding practice tool for Python 3.
+Stdin is a self-contained coding practice tool for Python 3.
 It runs entirely in your browser using [Pyodide](https://pyodide.org/) — a full CPython runtime compiled to WebAssembly — so every line of code you write is executed by a real Python interpreter, locally, with no round-trips to any server.

 There are **285 projects** spanning 4 difficulty levels and 33 topics, from printing Hello World to building dynamic programming algorithms and writing async coroutines.
 Each project has a problem description, runnable starter code, progressive hints, a reference solution, and auto-verification — the problem marks itself solved when your output is correct.